-The City of Fort Bragg Municipal Code currently regulates Cannabis Businesses in Chapter 9.30.
+The City of Fort Bragg Municipal Code regulates Cannabis Businesses in Chapter 9.30.
 The Code allows for cultivation, processing, manufacturing, distribution, and retail cannabis activity with a discretionary Cannabis Business Permit.
-Currently, the ILUDC does not allow cannabis cultivation.
-Commercial cannabis manufacturing is currently allowed in the industrial zones with a Minor Use Permit (MUP), as is wholesaling and distribution.
-The proposed amendments to the code will add indoor commercial cannabis cultivation as an allowable use.
+Currently, the Coastal Land Use Development Code does not allow cannabis cultivation in the coastal zone, and the proposed changes only apply to the inland zones in Fort Bragg.
+Commercial cannabis manufacturing is currently allowed in the industrial zones, as is wholesaling and distribution.
+The proposed amendments to the code will only allow for indoor commercial cannabis cultivation, outdoor commercial cultivation will not be allowed.